MicrosoftDocs/azure-docs/articles/iot-operations/deploy-iot-ops/howto-deploy-iot-operations.md

 1. One at a time, run each Azure CLI command on the **Automation** tab in a terminal:

    1. Sign in to Azure CLI interactively with a browser even if you already signed in before.
-If you don't sign in interactively, you might get an error that says *Your device is required to be managed to access your resource* when you continue to the next step to deploy Azure IoT Operations.
+If you don't sign in interactively, you might get an error that says *Your device is required to be managed to access your resource*.

       ```azurecli
       az login